 Carson’s 2016 article, Material Adverse Effects as Buyer-Friendly Standard, has been referenced in three written opinions by the Delaware Court of Chancery on busted-deal litigation, including a recent decision regarding COVID’s impact on M&A.

 Carson is also actively involved in the Firm’s pro bono efforts and has been involved in several criminal representations, both on behalf of indigent defendants and successfully briefing and arguing an appeal on behalf of the State of New York in the New York Appellate Division.

-- Riverstone and certain affiliates in M&A litigation in Delaware state and federal courts relating to the $6.1 billion acquisition of Pattern Energy Group by the Canada Pension Plan Investment Board in 2019.
+- Riverstone and certain affiliates in M&A litigation in Delaware Chancery and federal courts relating to the $6.1 billion acquisition of Pattern Energy Group by the Canada Pension Plan Investment Board in 2019.

 - Grupo México and an affiliate in Delaware derivative litigation relating to various complex commercial transactions.

 - The board of directors of Goldman Sachs in Delaware shareholder derivative litigation challenging director compensation.